egernst/egernst.github.io/_posts/2017-12-13-dns-doesnt-come-up.md

 Dec 13 08:40:22 eernstworkstation kubelet[159502]: E1213 08:40:22.221520  159502 cni.go:250] Error while adding to cni network: no IP addresses available in network: cbr0
 Dec 13 08:40:22 eernstworkstation kubelet[159502]: E1213 08:40:22.221486  159502 cni.go:301] Error adding network: no IP addresses available in network: cbr0
 ```

+This is likely caused by stale CNI state on the platform.
+CNI stores information at /var/lib/cni/<plugins>.
+To fix this up, sudo rm -rf /varlib/cni/*